 - As the broccoli cooks, bring a large pot of water to a boil.
 Cook macaroni or your favorite choice of short pasta until al dente, or a minute or two less than the box or package indicates.
 Strain and set aside.

-- Meanwhile, in a large pan, sauté the shallot in the olive oil over a medium heat, and cook until fragrant and slightly translucent.
+- Meanwhile, in a large pan, sauté the garlic and shallot in the olive oil over a medium heat, and cook until fragrant and slightly translucent.
 Add in the butter and melt.
 Pour in the flour and whisk until it combines and forms a thick texture.

 - Lastly, pour in the broccoli and the pasta directly to the cheese sauce.
 Gently fold the pasta and the broccoli together into the sauce to make sure all ingredients are fully coated with cheese.
 Plate and serve with a fresh garnish of bread crumbs and parmesan cheese.

-Erica
+Erica says

 My all time favorite!!!!
 This recipe is perfection and it comes out sooooo good!